dhaumont/visilib/README.md

 - Sven Woop et al. for the watertight triangle intersection code
 - Bajaj and Patucci for the interpolation algorithm code
 - David Eberly for the AABB to ray intersection code
+- Jiry Bittner for the Plücker point anchor computation

 We used several useful libraries and tools to implement Visilib (see [Dependencies](https://github.com/dhaumont/visilib#Dependencies)).
 We would like to especially thank their authors for their great work and publishing the code.